 Headphones Or Headsets – Which Is Better For Gaming?

-This article is targeted to giving you precise details about the available types of headsets and the factors you should critically consider before choosing .
+This article is targeted at giving you precise details about the available types of gaming headsets and the factors you should critically consider before choosing .

 Many people can’t seem to differentiate between a headset and headphones.

 This isn’t surprising as both are quite similar.
 However, if you wish to tell them apart, then you should know that a headset usually comes with an integrated mini microphone.